dotPY-hax/log4py/README.md

 2. change settings in exploit.py
 3. pwn

-This is for education use only (mostly for my own lol) if you do illegal stuff - fuck you<br>
+This is for education use only (mostly for my own lol)<br>
+This might only be useful after some alterations<br>
+if you do illegal stuff - fuck you<br>

 #TODO: <br>
-- Add compilation capability through javac for more verion felxibility<br>
+- Add compilation capability through javac for more version flexibility<br>
 - Add more Attack classes for other services<br>
 - Add more of everything!<br>
 - Actual tests (lol)<br>